DECRYPT¶

 <iv> IN RAW DEFAULT NULL)

-When invoked as a procedure, DECRYPT
+When invoked as a procedure, DECRYPT returns BLOB or CLOB data to a

-user-specified BLOB
+user-specified BLOB.

 Parameters